 - an employer or employee of a committee member;

 - a member of the same partnership as a committee member; or

 - an employee of the association.

 Committee members should be aware that the Associations Act prescribes various penalties for non-performance of the Act’s requirements.
-Office bearers should make themselves aware of their responsibilities and ensure that they are carried out; this satisfies the office bearers’ duties to the association and the law.
+Office holders should make themselves aware of their responsibilities and ensure that they are carried out; this satisfies the office holders’ duties to the association and the law.

 How to incorporate

 Applications to register an incorporated association are made to CAV using the online system for incorporated associations, myCAV.